STOP the College Board From Denying Dyslexics Screen Readers on SAT or AP Course Tests

 Additionally, this policy of restrictive use creates an air of invalidity or as if somehow when a student is using a screen reader to acquire or display knowledge that their efforts are not as valid as others.
 Restricting use creates a cycle of shame, marginalizes students with disabilities effort, and perpetuates stereotypes that students who interface with text differently are somehow less intelligent or less capable than others.

 The current policy of the College Board goes beyond restrictive use of screen readers on their tests, it casts a shadow on students with disabilities in general education environments, it's trickle down effect restricts opportunities, imposed barriers, perpetuates harmful stereotypes and discourages many students with print disabilities from daring to participate with college board products at all.
 It also frustrates many teachers who see the dysfunction first hand and are unable to do anything to help.

 Disability is only as limiting as our society allows it to be.
 Screen Reader use on College Board products should be this simple and prominently advertised:

 That should be all the information necessary for approval.
 No FERPA disclosures, no further private or expensive testing to obtain, no further information disclosed beyond what non disabled students have to submit when they register for College Board products.
 The individual with a disability should have the power to chart their own course and choose how they best interface with their learning, the use of technology like screen readers should be their decision.

 Please join us in pressing for change, Share your support, Share your story, SHARE THIS PETITION!

-The Coopers needs your help with “Sign the Petition: STOP the College Board from denying Dyslexics Screen Readers on SAT or AP Course Tests”.
-Join The and 3,832 supporters today.
+Decoding Dyslexia Texas Advocate needs your help with “Sign the Petition: STOP the College Board from denying Dyslexics Screen Readers on SAT or AP Course Tests”.
+Join Decoding Dyslexia Texas and 3,815 supporters today.